Why Climate Conversations Matter

 The stress we feel, that we may not even recognize, distorts our view.
 We’re looking for a way out.
 Sometimes we project that stress onto those around us, and we wind up not seeing them clearly either.

 Rather than falling into one of these traps and risking further alienation from our own hearts and each other, we often choose to remain silent and avoid the situation entirely.
+At a loss, we at least avoid getting the other person and ourselves distressed and without offering anything authentically helpful.

-Beginning with Awareness
+Start with Awareness

 When we understand our own vulnerability and the vulnerability of the person we’re encountering, we can meet both without projection and attachment.
 The Dharma has so much to offer us here.
 When we’ve developed the capacity to empathize with and transform our own fear, grief, and anger, we can hold space for that in others as well.
 We can be guided by sensitivity, a willingness to truly listen, and a desire to respond with clarity and compassion.